5/15/2025

 Chief Executive Officer

 Thank you, Harris.
 Please turn to slide 11 for a brief update of supply.
-During the first four months of 2025, a total of 12.2 million dead weight was delivered, and 1.1 million dead weight was sent to demolition for a net growth of 11.1 million dead weight or .9% year on year.
-The new building order book stands at a modest .3% of the existing fleet, with new contracts during Q1 falling to an eight-year low of 2.8 million dead weight.
-Limited CPL capacity availability up to second half 2027, high C building costs and uncertainty over future green production have kept new orders under control.
-At the same time, the fleet is aging, and by the end of 2027, approximately 50% of the fleet will be over 15 years old.
+During the first four months of 2025, was delivered and 1.1 million dead weight was sent to demolition for a net fleet growth of 11.1 million dead weight or 2.9% year-on-year. kept new orders under control.
+At the same time, the fleet is aging, and by the end of 2027, approximately 50 percent of the fleet will be over 15 years old.
 Moreover, the increasing number of vessels undergoing the third special survey is estimated to reduce effective capacity by approximately half percent per annum between 2025 and 2027.
-The average steaming speed of the fleet corrected to a new record low of 10.8 knots in February, driven by soft freight rates, inflated bunker costs, and environmental regulations.
-Although speeds have rebounded slightly on the back of improved earnings and lower oil prices, they remain below last year's levels.
-In the medium term, new regulations on carbon emissions introduced by the IMO can be expected to continue to incentivize low steaming and moderate effective supply.
-Finally, global port congestion fully normalized in the second half of 2024, after a two-year decline that inflated effective supply by about 6%.
-In Q1 2025, loading port congestion surged due to weather disruptions, while congestion in Chinese-discharged ports fell to historic lows, driven by a sharp drop in import volumes.
-For the remainder of 2025 and 2026, we expect congestion to have a neutral or slightly positive impact on the supply-difference balance and to follow seasonal trends.
+Global port congestion fully normalized in the second half of 2024 after a two-year decline that inflated effective supply by about 6%.
+In Q1 2025, loading port congestion surged due to weather disruptions, while congestion in Chinese-discharged ports fell to historic lows, driven by a sharp drop in import volume.
 Let us now turn to slide 12 for a brief update of demand.
-According to Clauxions, after two years of strong demand expansion, total drive-off trade is projected to contract during 2025 by .2% in tons and .4% in ton miles.
-President Trump's aggressive tariff negotiations and policy shifts since taking office have raised uncertainty in traditional forecasting models.
-Following Liberation Day, international agencies lowered their projections for global GBT growth and trade.
-The IMF revised its 2025 global economic growth forecast to 2.8%, down from .3% in January, with the U.S. forecast reduced to .8% from 2.7%, and China to 4% from 4.6%.
-However, upward revisions could now be expected after the initial trade agreement between the U.S. and China took last weekend in Geneva.
-During the first quarter of 2025, total drive-back volumes were at -on-year, supported by strong box-side and minor bulk shipments, while iron ore, coal, and grains volumes combined declined by .5% -on-year.
-Suez Canal crossings remain at 50% pre-Hooty attacks levels, and Red Sea passages will probably be slow to restart.
-China's GDP exceeded expectations during Q1 and grew 5.4%, fueled by more aggressive stimulus measures as of September 2024, and an increase in retail sales, industrial production, and exports.
-Chinese drive-back imports contracted by .3% -on-year during the first quarter, driven by elevated inventories and rising domestic production of iron ore, coal, and grains throughout 2024.
-Can you hear us, operator?
+According to Clarkson's, after two years of strong demand expansion, total dry bag trade is projected to contract during 2025 by 1.2% in tons and 0.4% in ton miles.
+President Trump's aggressive During the first quarter of 2025, total dryback volumes were year-on-year, supported by strong bauxite and minor bulk shipments, while iron ore, coal, and grains volumes combined declined by 3.5% year-on-year.
+Suez Canal crossings remained at 50% of pre-Houthi attacks levels, and Red Sea passages will probably be slow to restart.
+China's GDP exceeded expectations Operator?

 speaker